CameronCosgrove/IRSS_hackathon/README.md

 The team with the best submissions will be issued with standard issue tinfoil hats – a sure way to protect your future research ideas from telepathic and ESP attack!
 Please submit your research submission as a PDF to cosgr0ve@mail.ubc.ca Any software or data visualisation tools can be used.
 There are no constraints but time.
+You can bring in extra datasets if you so wish.

 # Happy hacking!